AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/text-parser.md

   </tr>
   <tr>
    <td> <p>Uppercase headings</p> </td>
-   <td> <p>Enable this option to convert text enclosed in the heading tags (such as &lt;h2&gt; &lt;/h2&gt;) into uppercase text.</p> </td>
+   <td> <p>Enable this option to convert text enclosed in the heading tags (such as &lt;h2> &lt;/h2>) into uppercase text.</p> </td>
   </tr>
  </tbody>
 </table>

 #### Match Pattern {#match-pattern}

-The Match pattern module enables you to find and extract string elements matching a search pattern from a given text.
+The [!UICONTROL Match pattern] module enables you to find and extract string elements matching a search pattern from a given text.
 This module uses regular expressions (also known as regex or regexp).

 A regular expression is a sequence of characters in which each character is either a metacharacter, having a special meaning, or a regular character that has a literal meaning.
 These character and metacharacters identify a pattern that can be used to search text.
 For example, if you wanted to search for names, you could set up a regular expression to search for a pattern that consists of two consecutive words that begin with capital letters.
 Regular expressions are a powerful tool for searching and manipulating text.